kevin-funderburg/parallel-thread-card-game/README.md

 The trick of the project is the deck of cards will represent a shared resource that the threads are all attempting access simultaneously.
 By utilizing different synchronization methods, the game can be accomplised as desired even during these race confitions.

 ## Usage
-The program was built on macOS and Linux using C++.
+The program was built on macOS and Linux using POSIX threading with C++.

 - Make commands
 ```shell